cwoodward10/catalog_site/README.md

 1) Have python3 installed
 2) Have the flask, sqlalchemy, and requests packages installed
 3) There is a database included by default with some information populated.
 If you want to start with a fresh database file, run models.py within the project directory
+4) You may need to get a client_secret.json file from the Google Developer Console

 ##### To Use: